 A gem of an island just in front of Naples.
 Less famous and glamorous than nearby Capri, Ischia is a small island paradise with great food, lovely views and, in the right season, great spa opportunities!

-One of the most stunningly beautiful archaeological sites in the whole of Italy, Paestum has two gorgeous Greek temples beside each and an interesting archaeological museum worth visiting.
+One of the most stunningly beautiful archaeological sites in the whole of Italy, Paestum has three gorgeous Greek temples that are the best preserved in the world and an interesting archaeological museum worth visiting.

 The most famous and the most glamorous town in the most glamorous part of Italy, Positano is a gorgeous (and pricey) corner of Italy with stunning sea views and food to die for